Day Al-Mohamed: Policy career

+In 2022, Al-Mohamed was detailed for 1 year to the White House as Director of Disability Policy.
+There, she worked on expanding competitive integrated employment opportunities for people with disabilities, increasing funding for school-based support services for disabled children and their families, and overseeing the release of guidance to avoid discriminatory school discipline.
+Al-Mohamed provided language to strengthen supports for home care workforce, and for the National Action Plan for Long Covid as well as disability language for the White House Blueprint for Addressing the Maternal Health Crisis and the Blueprint for an AI Bill of Rights.
+Among her other activities was implementing efforts to advance diversity, equity, inclusion, and accessibility (DEIA), including specifically highlighting work of the Biden-Harris Administration to support Black disabled Americans.
+And although the final rule only appeared in the Federal Register on March 27, 2024, Al-Mohamed spearheaded the effort to omit food from in-kind support and maintenance calculations for Supplemental Security recipients, as well as other SSI enhancements.

 As of 2020, Al-Mohamed works for the Occupational Safety and Health Administration under the US Department of Labor.
 One of her major projects with the department has been the Add Us In initiative to increase the employment of disabled individuals through work with small business associations.
 She also serves in the US Coast Guard Auxiliary and the Montgomery County Commission on People with Disabilities.

 In the past, Al-Mohamed worked with the American Psychological Association and the American Council of the Blind.

-In 2022, Al-Mohamed was detailed for 1 year to the White House as Director of Disability Policy.

 Writing and filmmaking

 Al-Mohamed is a founding member of FWD-Doc, a non-profit organization which supports disabled filmmakers and entertainment industry workers.
 Other co-founders include Jim LeBrecht, Alysa Nahmias and Lindsey Dryden.

 Since 2007, she has hosted the Day in Washington podcast about disability policy.

 She has written the young adult novel Baba Ali and the Clockwork Djinn, and has published short stories in various magazines.